Curry, Warriors rally past Mavs for 2-0 lead in West finals

 The series shifts to Dallas for Game 3 on Sunday.
 Golden State is two wins from a return to the NBA Finals for the first time since making five straight trips from 2015-19.

-“We’re on the road against one of the best teams in the league.
-It happens.
-They held serve,” Mavs coach Jason Kidd said.
-“We’ve seen this in Phoenix so now we have to go back and just focus on Game 3.”

-Jordan Poole scored 23 points off the bench, Andrew Wiggins had 16 and Klay Thompson — held scoreless in the first half of the series opener — added 15 points for a second straight game.
-Golden State scored 62 points in the paint.
+Jordan scored 23 points off the bench, Wiggins had 16 and Klay Thompson — held scoreless in the first half of the series opener — added 15 points for a second straight game.

 Jalen Brunson scored eight of the first 14 Dallas points on the way to 31.
 The Mavericks didn’t have to see as much of Draymond Green, who picked up his fifth foul with 6:01 left in the third, then returned with 6:33 left before fouling out with 2:25 to go.